 Los Angeles T-Bone Accidents - City and County Legal Assistance

-Among the most common intersection accidents is the T-bone collision.
+Among the most common intersection accidents is the T-bone collision, or "broadside."
 These are characterized as collisions involving the front end of a vehicle that hits another vehicle's side, center mass, "broadside."
 Upon impact, the crash configuration resembles the shape of a T. Hence, the name: "T-Bone."
 Common injuries from a broadside impact like this are those to the head, neck, and shoulders.
 But more severe bodily injuries occur during higher vehicle speeds.

 Failure to Yield at Intersections Causes Many Vehicle Broadsides.